 In reality, unsustainable packaging is not one problem but at least four:

-Of course, we want the items we buy to arrive without damage.
-Still, there’s no denying the mountain of cushioning material that comes out of the box before we can even take hold of our new video console is excessive.
+We want the items we buy to arrive without damage.
+Still, there’s no denying the mountain of cushioning material that comes out of the box is excessive before we can even take hold of our new video console.
 Whereas consumer demand has driven improvements, it remains common to receive small items surrounded by unnecessary plastic wrap and a further layer of oversized cardboard housing.

 The mounds of excess packaging material would not be such a troubling burden if we knew that they could simply be reused or reconfigured for another purpose.
 Yet any household only needs so many spare boxes.

 We’d have more peace of mind where all that plastic wrap suited to biodegrade into harmless organic composts.
 Plastics, however, are forever.
 How long will those Styrofoam blocks and peanuts last—the best guess is it will take 500 years for them to decompose.

 Fortunately, you’ll now find more organizations putting in the effort to source green packaging solutions.
 And more consumers choosing to shop for eco-friendly products complete with eco-friendly packaging.
 The more consumers demand sustainable packaging, the more eco-friendly options will become mainstream and accepted as standard practice.